 Program Description

-Doctoral interns at the Sacramento County CAPS Clinic and the UCD Pediatrics Clinic provide several important services to our clients.
+Doctoral interns at the Sacramento County Child and Adolescent Psychiatric Services (CAPS/CMH rotation) Clinic, the UCD Pediatrics Clinic (Peds/IBH rotation), and the Washington Unified School-Based Mental Health team (SBMH rotation) provide several important services to our clients.
 Following a developmentally appropriate, culturally sensitive, and trauma-informed systems approach to client care, interns develop competencies throughout the training year in order to coordinate and collaborate with several professionals involved in the client’s care, including those working in the mental health, medical, academic, and legal domains.
-Interns will have the opportunity to provide short-term individual therapy at the Pediatrics Clinic and longer-term individual and family therapy at the CAPS Clinic.
+Interns will have the opportunity to provide short-term individual therapy at the Pediatrics Clinic and SBMH rotation and longer-term individual and family therapy at the CAPS Clinic.
 In addition, interns conduct extensive psychological assessments at the CAPS Clinic.
 During the course of their training year, interns also participate on and may have the chance to co-facilitate the Comprehensive Multidisciplinary Assessment Team (CMAT) that is led by our faculty psychologists and post-doctoral fellows at the CAPS Clinic.
-Interns also have the opportunity to observe and co-facilitate therapy groups.
-Lastly, interns will have opportunities to provide consultation and/or brief psychological screening within the CAPS Clinic and with outside providers.
+Interns also have the opportunity to observe and co-facilitate therapy groups at the SBMH site.
+Lastly, interns will have opportunities to provide consultation and/or brief psychological screening within multidisciplinary teams across all clinical sites.

 More information can be found at our program website: https://health.ucdavis.edu/psychiatry/education/child_psychology/internship.html